SvenWalter201/HaruGameCollection/README.md

 If you want to make a standalone Build you need to move the dlls from the RootExeFolder to the root folder of the build (The folder containing the .exe file)

+## Working on the project

+A detailed explanation of how to navigate and add more content to the project can be found in `HOWTO.md` file located at the project root.